Esh98/Variant-Calling-using-freebayes-and-Annotation/README.md

 ### Setting up

 For this section we are going to need to copy over some reference data required for annotation.
-Start an interactive session and move into **Variant-Calling-using-freebayes-and-Annotation/** directory.
-Then copy over the required data.
+If your are not using a interactive session at this moment then, start an interactive session and move into **Variant-Calling-using-freebayes-and-Annotation/** directory.
+Then copy over the required data to the **./02_reference_data/** directory.

 ```
-$ srun --pty -p mcbstudent --qos=mcbstudent --mem=20G bash
+$ srun --pty -p mcbstudent --qos=mcbstudent --mem=1G bash

 $ cp /UCHC/PublicShare/VariantWorkshop/reference/reference_chr20.vcf.gz* ./02_reference_data/